mproffitt/importmanager/README.md

 - `cleanupZeroByte` Automatically delete files of 0 bytes in length.
 - `pluginDirectory` Absolute path to the location to look for plugins used as handlers during processing.
+- `bufferSize` the size of the worker pool buffer for each path being watched default 50

 ## Plugins